 Marketing Implication: Advanced sensors maintain accuracy without power penalties

-Hidden Cost: Sensor recalibration after 18+ months increases power consumption by 15-25%
+Hidden Cost: Sensor recalibration after 18+ months increases power consumption as the ring works harder to achieve the same measurement precision

 Temperature & Water Resistance Claims